Ask Chef Dennis

 What is the best cut of meat for pulled pork?

 Pork Shoulder is the best cut of pork for pulling.
-It has the right fat content that yields to create the tender meat for pulled pork.
-Because of the nature of the shoulder, it needs to be cooked slowly to allow the protein to break down properly.
+Its fat content yields tender meat.
+Because of its nature, the shoulder needs to be cooked slowly to allow the protein to break down properly.

 Why is my pulled pork dry and stringy?

-This is one of the biggest complaints with pulled pork, usually due to being exposed to a high temperature for too long and being overcooked.
+One of the biggest complaints about pulled pork is that it is usually overcooked after being exposed to a high temperature for too long.
 After pulling apart the pork, use the pan juices to moisten the meat.
-Adding a barbecue sauce will help add moisture to the pulled pork.
+Adding barbecue sauce will help add moisture to the pulled pork.

 How long should I let the pork rest before pulling the meat?

-Let a cooked pork shoulder rest for 15-20 minutes loosely tented with foil before pulling or serving the meat.
-This “relaxes” the meat, which makes it juicier and more flavorful.
+Let a cooked pork shoulder rest for 15-20 minutes, loosely tented with foil, before pulling or serving it.
+This “relaxes” the meat, making it juicier and more flavorful.

 How much pulled pork should I prepare per person?

 The rule of thumb for pulled pork is one-third to one-half pound of meat per person.
-With about a 40% loss while roasting a raw 10-pound pork shoulder (or two 5-pounders) will yield about 6 pounds of finished meat, which will serve 12 to 18 people.
+With about a 40% loss, roasting a raw 10-pound pork shoulder (or two 5-pounders) will yield about 6 pounds of finished meat, which will serve 12 to 18 people.

 Can you freeze pulled pork?